rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

   --user [USER_ACCOUNT]
 ```

-Since, by default, Google Kubernetes Engine (GKE) doesn't define the `cluster-admin` role, you must run these commands on GKE clusters before you can register them.
+Since, by default, Google Kubernetes Engine (GKE) doesn't grant the `cluster-admin` role, you must run these commands on GKE clusters before you can register them.
 To learn more about role-based access control for GKE, please see [the official Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

 ### EKS, AKS and GKE Clusters